What is Group Psychotherapy?

 - Our longer term groups help with issues around relationships, self-esteem, trauma, anxieties and phobias, low or unstable mood, and general alienation.
 Sometimes we just don’t feel at home in the world.
 As well as addressing difficult issues and life experiences, group analysis can uncover the creativity and unrecognised aspirations of those in the group.

 - This type of group psychotherapy affects the deepest levels of the personality.
 Therefore, this means that it is suitable for those committed to spending time on their therapy.
 Most of us know when our problems need a good long look.
-You can expect to be in the group for at least 18 months to a year.
-People often choose to stay longer.
+You can expect to be in the group for at least a year, although people often choose to stay longer.

 - We provide multiple weekly groups, each with one therapist and up to eight people from a variety of different backgrounds.

 - Sessions are for one-and-a-half hours, at a specific time during the day or evening, with breaks at Christmas, Easter and in the summer.
 There are at least 42 sessions a year.

 - We currently run group psychotherapy in Central Cambridge and Huntingdon.